Phi: Unicode

 It is necessary to have the stroked glyph available for some mathematical uses, and U+03D5 GREEK PHI SYMBOL is designed for this function.
 Prior to Unicode version 3.0 (1998), the glyph assignments in the Unicode code charts were the reverse, and thus older fonts may still show a loopy form $\varphi$ at U+03D5.

 For use as a phonetic symbol in IPA, Unicode has a separate code point U+0278, LATIN SMALL LETTER PHI, because only the stroked glyph is considered correct in this use.
 It typically appears in a form adapted to a Latin typographic environment, with a more upright shape than normal Greek letters and with serifs at the top and bottom.

-In HTML/XHTML, the upper- and lowercase phi character entity references are &Phi; (Φ) and &phi; (φ), respectively.

 In LaTeX, the math symbols are \Phi ($\Phi\,\!$), \phi ($\phi\,\!$), and \varphi ($\varphi\,\!$).

-The Unicode standard also includes the following variants of phi and phi-like characters:
+The Unicode standard includes the following variants of phi and phi-like characters: